venn-apps/mobile-buy-sdk-ios/README.md

 ## Migration from SDK v2.0

-The previous version of the Mobile Buy SDK (version 2.0) is based on a REST API.
+The previous version of the MobileBuySDK (version 2.0) is based on a REST API.
 With version 3.0, Shopify is migrating the SDK from REST to GraphQL.

 Unfortunately, the specifics of generation GraphQL models make it almost impossible to create a migration path from v2.0 to v3.0 (domains models are not backwards compatible).
 However, the main concepts are the same across the two versions, such as collections, products, checkouts, and orders.